mehrdadbakhtiari/adVNTR/README.md

 [![Anaconda-Server Badge](https://anaconda.org/bioconda/advntr/badges/downloads.svg)](https://anaconda.org/bioconda/advntr)
 [![Documentation Status](https://readthedocs.org/projects/pip/badge/?version=stable)](http://pip.pypa.io/en/stable/?badge=stable)

-adVNTR - A tool for genotyping VNTRs
+code-adVNTR - A tool for genotyping VNTRs
 ------------------------------------
-[adVNTR](https://github.com/mehrdadbakhtiari/adVNTR/) is a tool for genotyping Variable Number Tandem Repeats (VNTR) from sequence data.
+[code-adVNTR](https://github.com/mehrdadbakhtiari/adVNTR/) is a tool for genotyping Variable Number Tandem Repeats (VNTR) from sequence data.
 It works with both NGS short reads (Illumina HiSeq) and SMRT reads (PacBio) and finds diploid repeating counts for VNTRs and identifies possible mutations in the VNTR sequences.

 Installation
 ------------
-If you are using the conda packaging manager (e.g. [miniconda](https://docs.conda.io/en/latest/miniconda.html) or anaconda), you can install adVNTR from the [bioconda  channel](https://bioconda.github.io/):

-    conda config --add channels bioconda
-    conda install advntr
+Currently, you can only install code-adVNTR from source [install the adVNTR from source](http://advntr.readthedocs.io/en/latest/installation.html#install-from-source-not-recommended) with dependencies.

 adVNTR could be invoked from command line with ``advntr``

-Alternatively, you can install dependencies and [install the adVNTR from source](http://advntr.readthedocs.io/en/latest/installation.html#install-from-source-not-recommended).
+code-adVNTR will be merged into the master branch.

 Data Requirements